Get inspired to use up your leftovers and save up to $1,000 per year with easy strategies for how to reuse leftover food.

 Choose your meals based on what leftovers you’ll have, and how you can use them.
 In fact, you’ll naturally start doing this anyway as you get better and better at reducing food waste and using up your leftover food!

-Did I get you excited for the possibilities of not only eradicating leftover food waste from your life, but saving on your grocery/take-out bill in the meantime?
+Did I get you excited about the possibilities of not only eradicating leftover food waste from your life but saving on your grocery/take-out bill in the meantime?
 Awesome.
-Please come back and comment below with your own ideas and experiments with how to reuse leftover food.
+Please come back and comment below with your own ideas and experiments on how to reuse leftover food.

 Amanda L Grossman